VuMinhHoang/quotelife/README.md

 #### Description

-This app show latest quote
+This app show latest quote of a day.